RoboMaster-Club/control-base/README.md

 ### Debugging

 Navigate to [Run and Debug] in VSCode or press [Ctrl+Shift+D].
-Select the appropriate launch configuration, depending on if you are using stlink or cmsis-dap debugger.
+Select the appropriate launch configuration, depending on if you are using ST-LINK or CMSIS-DAP debugger.

 - **Windows:** dap/stlink (Windows).
 - **MacOS/Linux:** dap/stlink.

-> Click on the green play button or press [F5] to start debugging.
+> Click on the green play button or press [F5] to start a debug session.

 ### Motor Config Example